me57tm/First-Year-AI-Assignment-1/README.md

 # Robotics
-Group work for Artificial Intelligence (Robotics)
+Group work for Artificial Intelligence (Robotics).
+Collaboration with Jake Pierrepont and Jonatahn Caines.